RufelleEmmanuelPactol/Tukma-Backend/README.md

 Delete a specific job.

 **Parameters:**
-- `accessKey`: The unique identifier for the job
+- `accessKey`: The unique identifier for the job (e.g., "abc-1234")

 **Response:**
-`204 No Content` if successful.
+- `204 No Content`: Job successfully deleted
+- `404 Not Found`: If the job with the specified access key doesn't exist
+- `403 Forbidden`: If the authenticated user doesn't own the job
+- `401 Unauthorized`: If the request is not authenticated

 #### Get Job Metadata